 Direct discrimination occurs when a person with a particular attribute is treated (or proposed to be treated) unfavourably because of that attribute.
 The focus of the test for direct discrimination is on the consequences of the treatment.
 For example, a person is informed that even though they were the best applicant for a job, they have been unsuccessful because they are too young.
 It doesn’t matter if there is more than one reason for the treatment, as long as the attribute is a substantial reason.

-Indirect discrimination may be more subtle.
-This type of discrimination occurs when an unreasonable requirement, condition or practice is imposed in a particular situation (e.g. seeking a job) and appears to treat people the same, but has, or is likely to have, the effect of disadvantaging people with an attribute.
+Indirect discrimination occurs when an unreasonable requirement, condition or practice is imposed in a particular situation (e.g. applying for a job) and appears to treat people the same, but has, or is likely to have, the effect of disadvantaging people with an attribute.
 For example, a requirement that job applicants be at least 175 cm tall in order to work in a particular job may be indirectly discriminatory against women and/or people of certain ethnic backgrounds; unless being that height is crucial to perform the duties of the job or is in relation to a dramatic or artistic performance, photographic or modelling work, or similar work that requires that height (see s 26).

 To establish whether a person has experienced indirect discrimination, two factors need to be considered: